Learn and Work in Applied Science

-- Diplomas generally offer the possibility of a position of greater responsibility (although some diploma graduates might never move beyond an assistant position).
-People with Diplomas might become Technical Officers, Technical Advisors, Freelance Consultants (in some fields), and Technical Sales Managers.
+- The Proficiency Award 3 generally offers the possibility of a position of greater responsibility (although some graduates might never move beyond an assistant position).
+People with Proficiency Award 3's might become Technical Officers, Technical Advisors, Freelance Consultants (in some fields), and Technical Sales Managers.

 Recognise both the value and limits of study